zxol/airbnbapi/README.md

-# Unofficial airbnb.com API wrapper for node.js
+# Unofficial airbnb.com rest API wrapper for node.js
 ---
 ![](http://eloisecleans.com/blog/wp-content/uploads/2018/02/airbnb-logo-png-logo-black-transparent-airbnb-329-300x300.png)
 ![](https://cdn2.iconfinder.com/data/icons/nodejs-1/256/nodejs-256.png)

-*This library is not associated with airbnb.com and should only be used for non-profit and educational reasons.
-Please, don't be a d&#42;ck. (you'll get rate limited or banned automatically, anyhoo).*
+*This library is not associated with airbnb.com and should only be used for non-profit and educational reasons.*

-The project will never have complete coverage of endpoints, but I will do my best to cover as many as I can find over the rest of the year.
-Please request endpoints as repo issues.
+This is a pre 1.0 library.
+Please request endpoints and functionality as repo issues.
 Collaborators wanted!

 ### Essential Info
 - All functions return promises
 - Batch functions are limited to 50 elements at a time
 - You will need to supply a token for every logged in call (You may be asking, why not "initialize and forget"?
 Answer: I needed a stateless pattern for my project)
-- Error reporting and data validation is less than ideal.
-Help needed to refactor!
+- Error reporting and data validation is weak at this stage!

+# Reference
+## Contents
+1. Authorization
+1. Users
+1. Calendars
+1. Listings
+1. Threads
+1. Reservations
+1. Posting
 #### AUTH

 > Test a token